axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-Consensus-Role-Transfers.md

 - [ ] AxelarGateway governance is transferred to AxelarServiceGovernance.
 - [ ] AxelarGateway mintLimiter is updated to the Rate Limiter EOA / mint-limiter multisig.
 - [ ] AxelarGasService owner is transferred to AxelarServiceGovernance.
-- [ ] AxelarGasService collector is set to the Operators contract.
 - [ ] Operators owner is transferred to the Relayer Operators EOA.
 - [ ] InterchainTokenService owner is transferred to AxelarServiceGovernance.
 - [ ] InterchainTokenService operator is transferred to the Rate Limiter EOA.